 Driven by accelerating technology transitions and evolving job roles, Cisco has revised its Certified Network Professional (CCNP) Routing and Switching certification.
 The IT giant also updated courses for the Cisco Unified Contact Center Enterprise (UCCE) Training, and added several network programmability specialist certifications.

 The new or enhanced courses are designed to help IT professionals at enterprises and in the channel to improve their job skills to meet changing technology and business requirements.
 These include new markets such as the Internet of things (IoT), big data and analytics, and software-defined networking (SDN), as well as new skill sets around managing risks and delivering innovation for business transformation, and meeting growing demand for higher productivity and collaboration within IT groups and between IT and line-of-business groups.

-"We have a lot of lines of business and business, in general, putting a lot more pressure on IT departments to deliver solutions to business problems, but at the same time, we have technologies being added to that portfolio that IT has to support," said Andy Gremett, senior product marketing manager, Learning@Cisco.
-"We've had mobility and cloud for some time, but now we're talking about the IoT and big data and analytics."
+“We have a lot of lines of business and business, in general, putting a lot more pressure on IT departments to deliver solutions to business problems, but at the same time, we have technologies being added to that portfolio that IT has to support,” said Andy Gremett, senior product marketing manager, [email protected] “We’ve had mobility and cloud for some time, but now we’re talking about the IoT and big data and analytics.”

 What’s even more problematic is the acceleration of these technologies being added while IT staff numbers remain relatively flat or slightly up, leading to a resource or talent gap, said Gremett.

 Cisco’s proposed answer focuses on helping customers deal with innovation, education and collaboration.
 Some of the solutions are technical ones while others are educational in terms of helping IT departments address or help solve problems.
 “With properly educated IT or sales staff that can sell to IT, they can help companies bolster innovation and help with collaboration,” said Gremett.